 Baseboard heaters heat the room by using a process call electric resistance.
-Inside baseboard heaters are electric cables, and it is these that warm the air that passes through it.
+Inside baseboard heaters are electric cables, and these warm the air that passes around them

-Whilst the hot air is dispensed from the top of the heater it is actually sucking the cold air into the bottom.
-The heater will continue this process until the air entering the bottom of the heater is the same as that set on the thermostat.
+While the hot air is dispensed from the top of the heater, it is also drawing cold air into the bottom.
+The heater will continue this process until the air entering the bottom of the heater is the same as the temperature set on the thermostat.

 The study was designed to compare a Glassheat electric radiant heating system with a comparable electric baseboard heating system.
 Under control conditions (as documented in the report) the Glassheat heating system was found to be much more energy efficient than the electric baseboard heating system.
 In addition, the Glassheat system provided more uniform heat distribution throughout the study areas than did the electric baseboard system.